 How will the strike affect students?

 At Durham, 489 out of 853 UCU members took part in the ballot over strike action.
-88.1% of those who voted supported strike action.
+88.1% of those voted supported strike action.
 Striking members of staff will not work on the striking dates.
 This means some of your lectures, seminars and other academic commitments may be cancelled.

-Current advice from the University is that students act on the assumption that classes will be held as scheduled and that assessments can be submitted as usual.
+Advice from the University is that students act on the assumption that classes will be held as scheduled and that assessments can be submitted as usual.
 Some lecturers, however, may choose to inform their students individually that they are striking.

 The Vice-Chancellor has also sent an email to students with the following affirmations: